tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 = What eCommerce events are supported? =

 This version of the plugin supports just `purchase` and `add_to_cart` events.
-Our PRO version available in the official WooCommerce Marketplace [here](https://go.tagconcierge.com/MSm8e) supports more.
+Our PRO version available [here](https://tagconcierge.com/google-tag-manager-for-woocommerce/) supports more.

 = Is GA4 and Universal Analytics supported? =